KehanLi-1123/KehanLi.github.io/_posts/2025-06-18-Merry-Christmas-Mr-Lawrence.md

 Japan’s *culture of shame* has shaped its society into one of harmony, politeness, and order.
 Yet, it also brings challenges—such as psychological stress and pressure to conform.
 Understanding this cultural mechanism helps us better interpret Japanese behavior and social norms.

-Would you like a deeper analysis on how this mindset affects education, the workplace, or family dynamics in Japan?
-Let me know!

 ---

 <a href="https://www.youtube.com/watch?v=ELJf83TelA0" style="color:blue;" target="_blank"><em>Merry Christmas, Mr. Lawrence</em></a> is also a piano solo composed and performed by Ryuichi Sakamoto.